-Our compensation committee consists of three of our directors, Drs.
-Wensel and Trevan and Mr. Alstead, each of whom meets the definition of "independent director" under the rules of Nasdaq and the definition of non-employee director under Rule 16b-3 promulgated under the Exchange Act.
+Our compensation committee consists of three of our directors, Dr. Trevan, Mr. Swann and Dr. Wensel, each of whom meets the definition of "independent director" under the rules of Nasdaq and the definition of non-employee director under Rule 16b-3 promulgated under the Exchange Act.
 Dr. Trevan serves as chairman of our compensation committee.
-Our board of directors has adopted a written charter for the compensation committee in connection with this offering, which will be available on our corporate website at [www.HeritageDistilling.com](http://www.HeritageDistilling.com), upon the completion of this offering.
+Our board of directors has adopted a written charter for the compensation committee, which is available on our corporate website at www.HeritageDistilling.com.
 The information on our website is not part of this prospectus.